Jon-Webb-79/c_libs/README.rst

 ******
 c_libs
 ******
-This repository contains libraries for the c programming language
+This repository contains libraries for the c programming language.
+The library is divided into different header files that execute different functionality.
+This library contains a `vector.h` library, and an `array.h` library.

 Contributing
 ############